 Valley Vista tried to defend the termination, arguing that Rodriguez was terminated for performance reasons because she failed to call in to work for three days.
 However, the jury agreed with Rodriguez and awarded her $5.2 million in compensatory damages.
 In addition, the jury awarded Rodriguez $16.5 million in punitive damages, determining that Valley Vista acted with malice in wrongfully terminating Rodriguez.

-The employment attorneys at The Spitz Law Firm, LLC handle claims involving disability discrimination and retaliation including claims for wrongful termination and failure to provide reasonable accommodations.
-If you are or have experienced a problem getting an accommodation from your employer or feel that you may have been retaliated against for requesting an accommodation for an actual or perceived disability, contact The Spitz Law Firm, LLC for a free consultation.
+The employment attorneys at Spitz, The Employee’s Law Firm handle claims involving disability discrimination and retaliation including claims for wrongful termination and failure to provide reasonable accommodations.
+If you are or have experienced a problem getting an accommodation from your employer or feel that you may have been retaliated against for requesting an accommodation for an actual or perceived disability, contact Spitz, The Employee’s Law Firm for a free consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.